A recipe for competition

 “They actually remembered me,” he says, laughing.
 “The Canadian kid who called out of the blue two years earlier.”

 Working as both the hotel’s sous and pastry chef on a small team of four, Nolan reveled in the abundance of fresh, local ingredients.
-Fisherman delivered seafood caught minutes earlier, and local ranchers provided organic lamb.
+Fisherman delivered seafood caught minutes earlier, and local ranchers provided the organic lamb.

 For Nolan, though, the highlight was the garden.